JeffreyRodriguez/Liberator12k/QuickStart.md

 # [\#Liberator12k Manual](index.html)
 ## Quick Start

 Welcome to the project.
 There's a lot of reasons you might be here.
 ECM, Revolver, BARBB, E-Primers, Printed Ammo - lots going on.
-This document is currently mostly about making a break-action.
+This document is mostly about making a break-action.
 The revolver is still a work in progress, but you can make one with the information here.
-Just know there are issues not yet sorted.
+Just know that gap blast is not yet sorted.

 If you're running Linux and have `make` available, there's a Makefile to do it all.
 Otherwise, you'll have to render the individual STLs.